 We are back with our second annual WNBA Top 50 Big Board.
 Here, you can find the top players WNBA general managers, scouts and coaches are keeping an eye on as they prepare for the 2023 draft in April.

 It is still largely unknown whether these prospects will declare for the draft, use a fifth-year of eligibility or secure an NCAA waiver to return after suffering an injury.
-As more information becomes available, we will update this list.
-But for now, here is the Just Women’s Sports WNBA Big Board 1.0.
+But as things stand now, here is the Just Women’s Sports WNBA Big Board.

 NOTE: These players do not appear in any specific order.